BibleTools

 John W. Ritenbaugh

-The Holy Spirit and the Trinity (Part 3)
+The Holy Spirit and the Trinity (Part Three)

 As we become educated in God's way, as we grow and become more discerning, sin becomes more apparent everywhere we look.
 The discouraging aspect is that the sin is not necessarily in others but that we see it in ourselves.
 We may even reach a level of outright despair because, everywhere we turn, every angle we view ourselves from, we see "little" deceits.
 We become aware of envy rising, jealousy, anger, and sometimes even rage and hatred.
 We attempt to bottle them up to keep them from breaking out.

 Yet, they always seem to be just below the surface, ready to leap out in a foolish act.
-Sin is like a cancer, most of the time invisible but silently working to destroy us.
+Sin is like a cancer, invisible most of the time but silently working to destroy us.
 Sin desires to return us to our former state.
-We may have even imagined that, when we began to grow in the grace and the knowledge of Jesus Christ, life would become continually easier—we would grow in holiness, and life would become an unending pleasure.
+We may have even imagined that, when we began to grow in the grace and the knowledge of Jesus Christ, life would become continually easier - we would grow in holiness, and life would become an unending pleasure.
 Too frequently, it seems to work in the opposite direction.

 This course, however, is good.
 First, the older and more mature we become in the faith, the more of the filthy corruption of sin we can discern.
 Our discouragement can turn to thankful encouragement because, even though we perceive the filthy corruption in ourselves, our ability to discern it more clearly is evidence of growth.
-Second, it is encouraging to understand that for us to overcome sin and grow, we must first be aware of the corruption.

 Third, it is wonderful to understand that our merciful God has covered even all this accumulated sin that we have been completely unaware of.
 Christ's blood is sufficient to cover the sins of the whole world!
-That we can see more of the evil aspects of human nature should help us also discern of the implications of Christ's sacrifice.
-Fourth, these things should motivate us to cry out to God, "Your Kingdom Come!
-Your will be done!" and help us yearn for the time we will be free of the pulls of the flesh.
+That we can see more of the evil aspects of human nature should help us also discern some of the implications of Christ's sacrifice.

 The removal of ignorance is a wonderfully rewarding gift.
 Even so, despair sometimes comes easily because we have allowed ourselves to be deceived into trusting our own works to keep us in good standing with God.
 If we fail to conduct ourselves properly even according to our own standards, it is not difficult to become guilt-ridden and full of despair.